vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

 ## Adding a new category

-Categories allow to organize the products in groups and make them easy to find by the customer.
-See the [Modeling Categories](https://docs.commercetools.com/tutorials/product-modeling/categories) page to know more about categorizing items in your store.
+Categories allow you to organize the products in groups and make them easy to find by the customer.
+See the [Modeling Categories](https://docs.commercetools.com/tutorials/product-modeling/categories) page to learn more about categorizing items in your store.
-In order to create a category you need to:

-1. Choose `add category` from the sidebar menu.
+To create a category , go to the `Add category` page from the sidebar menu.

   <center>
     <img